Kotlin/kotlin-spec/src/kotlin.core/type-system.md

 Union types are special *non-denotable* types used to express the fact that a value belongs to *one* of *several* possible types.

 Union type of two types $A$ and $B$ is denoted $A | B$ and is equivalent to the [least upper bound][Least upper bound] of its components $\LUB(A, B)$.
-Thus, the normalization procedure for LUB may be used to *normalize* a union type.
+Thus, the normalization procedure for $\LUB$ may be used to *normalize* a union type.

 Moreover, as union types are *not* used in Kotlin, the compiler always *decays* a union type to a *non-union* type using [type approximation][Type approximation].